We patrol and respond to residents complaints of stray or nuisance dogs or cats in the communities of:

-In any of the municipalities above no one is permitted to allow their dog and in some cases cat to roam free.
-Residents must keep their pets leashed and under control when ever venturing off their own property.
-Every Citizen has the right to report or confine a stray animal and have it impounded by Animal Control.
-The owner of any seized pet is liable for all fees associated with the impound.
+In any of the communities above no one is permitted to allow their dog and in some cases cat to roam free.
+Residents must keep their dogs leashed and under the control of a person when ever venturing off their own property.
+Every Citizen has the right to report or confine a stray animal and have it impounded by an Officer.
+The owner of any seized pet is liable for all fines and fees associated with its impoundment.

 Dog Or Cat Bites:

-Please report all cases of animals biting or attacking persons or domestic animals.
+Please report all cases of dogs or cats biting, scratching or attacking persons or domestic animals.
 These calls are given priority.
-It is an offence to allow a pet to bite or attack a person or another animal.
-You may be charged, and a muzzle or leashing order may be issued under a local by-law or under the Provincial Dog Owners Liability Act.
+It is an offence to allow a pet to bite, scratch or attack a person or another animal.
+The owner may be charged, and a muzzle or leashing order may be issued under a local by-law or under the Provincial Dog Owners Liability Act.

-If someone has been bitten by an animal it is important to have them consult a physician immediately and notify your local Public Health Agency and for the victim to consult a physician.
+If someone has been bitten or scratched by any animal it is mandatory to notify your local Public Health Agency and for the victim to consult a physician.

 The Sudbury & Manitoulin Districts: 705-522-9200

 The East Algoma District (Blind River): 705-356-2551

-Any animal that has bitten or scratched a person is required to undergo a mandatory 10 day quarantine period to eliminate the possibility of rabies transmission.
+Any animal that has bitten or scratched a person is required to undergo a mandatory 10 day quarantine to ensure there is no possibility of rabies transmission.
 Quarantines are supervised by your local Public Health Authority and may be conducted in the owner's home or at an animal shelter.

 Click here to learn more about giving up an animal you own.

 Barking dogs can cause a lot of aggravation for residents.
-We investigate all barking dog complaints where there are bylaws in place.
-Please call our office for more information on the bylaws in place where you live.
-The first step is a warning and thorough consultation with the problem pet owner in order for them to learn to change their habits.
+We investigate all barking dog complaints where there are by-laws in place.
+Please call our office for more information on the by-laws in place where you live.
+The first step is a warning and consultation with the problem pet owner in order for them to learn to change their habits.
 Fines of up to $5000 can be levied against persons who continue to allow or permit an animal to disturb the peace quiet and repose of any individual.